jlinoff/pam/PROPOSAL.md

 the same across different creations of a CXF document.
 PAM has no durable record id — the same gap that sits under items 7 and 15.

-**But PAM guarantees unique titles.** `loadDupStrategy` enforces it in every mode, including `allow`, which appends ` Clone` until the title is free.
+**But PAM guarantees unique titles.** `checkRecordEditDlg()` refuses a duplicate title on create and edit, and `loadDupStrategy` enforces it on load in every mode, including `allow`, which appends ` Clone` until the title is free.
 A title change is already treated as a delete plus an add.
 So a deterministic function of the title is a legitimate identifier for PAM's own semantics.

 **A bare `SHA-256(title)` is not safe, though.** CXF warns that identifiers